-The purpose of this Directive is to set forth standards and guidance for officers of the JHPD to safely and uniformly obtain and serve criminal process in accordance with the 4th Amendment to the United States Constitution, Maryland Law, and the requirements of this directive that exceed the minimum legal requirements.
-This Directive does not apply to court summonses and dockets directed to officers for court appearance for activities arising out of the routine performance of their jobs.
+The purpose of this Directive is to set forth standards and guidance for officers of the JHPD to safely and uniformly obtain and serve criminal process in accordance with the Fourth

+Amendment to the U.S. Constitution, Maryland law, and the requirements of this Directive that exceed the minimum legal requirements.
+This Directive does not apply to court summonses or dockets directed to officers for court appearance for activities arising out of the routine performance of their jobs.